MThomaSM/amcef-todo/README.md

-## Running AMCEF TODO app with Prisma migrations
+## Running TODO app with Prisma migrations

 ### Prerequisites
 - Make sure you have Node.js and npm (Node Package Manager) installed on your machine.